TheHarishAravind/7515QCA-Assessment2/index.md

 ![Image](missingimage.png)

+### Design concept 2 ###
+#### **WYHIWF - What you hear is What you feel** ####

 ### Final design concept ###
 **Sensit**

 #### **Concept** ####
-The Sensit is a device that is aimed at providing a novel experience for people to feel and interact with music through tactile feedback.
+The Sensit is a collection devices that are aimed at providing a novel experience for people to feel and interact with music through tactile feedback.
 This device uses vibrations that play in accordance to highs and lows of the music being played.
-The user can feel the music in their fingertips and the mechanism is activated by light.
-Using a Light Dependent
+The user can feel the music in their fingertips and this mechanism is activated by light.
+One of the main devices of Sensit is are finger gloves that give haptic feedback to your fingertips.

 #### **Construction** ####
+This experience will consist of 2 wearables
-This device will be a wearable that will be worn on the nape of the neck for maximum sensation.
-The interaction will be manipulated using another MicroBit, where the user can use light sensor and accelerometer to change the pitch and speed of the music.
+1. Finglet - A finger glove that will be worn on your fingers that will be reactive to the music.
+2. Earworm - An Earring set that give gaptic feedback to your earlobes*

+The Sesnit consists of two main mechanisms,
+1. Sound sensing - To feel music, it is also vital that the device senses music.
+To enable this, a condensig microphone is is used to 'listen' to the music played convert that into light using NPN transistor (2N2222A).
+2. Light sensing- This light varies in its luminosity based on the music beat.
+The LDR takes the light as input due to which the vibrating motors.

 ### Interaction flowchart ###
 *Draw a draft flowchart of what you anticipate the interaction process in your project to be.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*